-- Ensuring children do not take fluoride supplements (e.g. fluoride tablets and/or drops). - Cleaning children's teeth with low fluoride toothpaste until the age of 18 months, unless otherwise recommended by a dentist. - If fluoridated toothpaste is used, ensuring only a pea-sized amount of toothpaste is used and that children spit out after brushing and rinse their mouths with water. - Monitoring and restricting other sources of fluoride in their children's diet (such as seafood and tea, which are known to contain fluoride). - Providing bottled drinking water where possible and do not substitute bottled drinking water with soft drinks or other drinks high in sugar. - Breast-feeding infants where possible and using bottled water to add to infant formula.
+- Ensuring children do not take fluoride supplements (e.g. fluoride tablets and/or drops). - Cleaning children's teeth with low fluoride or fluoride free toothpaste until the age of 18 months, unless otherwise recommended by a dentist. - If fluoridated toothpaste is used, ensuring only a pea-sized amount of toothpaste is used and that children spit out after brushing and rinse their mouths with water. - Monitoring and restricting other sources of fluoride in their children's diet (such as seafood and tea, which are known to contain fluoride). - Providing bottled drinking water with low fluoride content where possible and not substituting bottled drinking water with soft drinks or other drinks high in sugar. - Breast-feeding infants where possible and using bottled water to add to infant formula.